 Weill on Weill (9/10/19): “On August 1st, I decided to present the paintings as 3-D constructions: 100 constructions in 50 days of work.
 Is it doable?
 I’ve just completed the 71st, constructing and painting two per day, sometimes three.
 It has to be ready October 1st, so I am working demonically.
 The result, in this tumult, is truly lovely.
 I’m tickled.
 After working for 3 years, forward and backwards, forwards and backwards again, I’ve opened up to a different space, not thinking much, just executing one hand movement after another without thought. …”

-Evolve is a picture-book narrative about the pursuit of human freedom, employing a radical rereading of seminal stories from the Old Testament. …More to come on Weill’s new book at publication.
+Evolve is a picture-book narrative about the pursuit of human freedom, employing a radical rereading of seminal stories from the Old Testament. …More to come on Weill’s new book.

 RICHARD ANDERSON’s new documentary film, What About Auburn?, takes a critical look at how and why a formerly prosperous, self-sustaining and vibrant small town in eastern Ritchie County, Maryland, fell on hard times and, in just a few decades, lost most of its population and all of its commerce and industry.
 The film features a musical score by singer-songwriter Todd Burge of Parkersburg, with additional songs by noted musician Mike Morningstar.
 To see the film trailer and learn where the film is playing, go to http://whataboutauburn.com .

 ANDREW BROWN, author of The Chugalug King, discusses his Native American heritage and survival–and reads an excerpt from his book.
 Video: http://www.passagerbooks.com .